Kayden36/icarus-AI/README.md

 ## AI driven Connectivity using Carbon offsetting Virtual Solar Grid
 ![icarus](Media/IMG-20240926-WA0018.jpg)](https://m.youtube.com/watch?v=3a4Mqn75fg0)
 # About
-An AI Assistant that helps users in underserved regions to obtain IoT solar units and connect to our gamified carbon offsetting Virtual grid to track their GHG offsets and earn connectivity credits in form of SMS, Voice & Data microbundles.
+ICARUS is not just an AI Agent, it's an AI orchestrator abstracting complex inbuilt precision microservices & regulatory bureaucracy to provide easy guidance for users in underserved areas to access solar power, track their carbon offsets and earn connectivity credits in form of SMS, Voice & Data microbundles.
 This model is tailored to cater the rising adoption of solar energy in southern Africa which has been hit with a 1200MW drought induced Hydropower deficits

 # Overview